Named

 strategic financial decisions during the past 10 years to ultimately overcome

 major financial challenges and achieve its current level of success.
+Like

 many companies in 2001, amid the havoc of the dot-com crash, IntraLinks was